brson/the-end-of-unsafety/outline.md

 # section timings

 - intro - 5 minutes
-- age of unsafety - 10 minutes?
+- age of unsafety - 10 minutes
-- creation of rust - 10 minutes?
+- creation of rust - 10 minutes
-- rust today - 10 minutes?
+- rust today - 10 minutes
-- rust future - 15 minutes
+- rust future - 10 minutes

 - intro - 5.30
 - creation - 8
 - future - 13

+# key phrases to nail

+## BARB

+We live in an Age of Unsafety.

+This age began in 1972, with the C language, and with Unix, and today it encompasses all that we see.
+Unsafety is at the foundation of the computing world.

+And now we are beset on all sides.
+The barbarians are at the gate.

+The internet is no longer safe, and the tools of the past are no longer up to the task of securing it.

+That is why Rust exists.

+## FUT

+But that's just what _we're_ doing to enable Rust _developers_.
+What's really going to happen over the next few years is that a lot of world-class software is going to be written in Rust.
+And that software is going to be reliable, reusable, and maintainable in ways that software written in memory-unsafe languages is not.
+These programs are going to enjoy significant advantages over their competition, and it will become increasingly difficult to choose C and C++ over Rust.

+The legacy of C and C++ will continue for many decades, but the future is in safety.
+And the future is written in Rust.